DiP: Taming Diffusion Models in Pixel Space¶

 Overall Architecture¶

-Given a noisy image \(x_t \in \mathbb{R}^{H \times W \times 3}\), it is divided into \(N = (H \times W)/P^2\) large patches (\(P=16\)).
-The DiT backbone processes the patch sequence to output global features \(S_{\text{global}} \in \mathbb{R}^{N \times D}\).
-The Patch Detailer Head processes each patch independently and in parallel: it receives the corresponding global feature \(s_i\) and the original noisy pixel patch \(p_i\) to predict the noise component \(\epsilon_i\).
+DiP aims to achieve LDM-level speed in pixel space without relying on VAEs by separating the modeling of "global structure" and "local details."
+Given a noisy image \(x_t \in \mathbb{R}^{H \times W \times 3}\), it is first divided into \(N = (H \times W)/P^2\) large patches (\(P=16\)).
+The DiT backbone models global features \(S_{\text{global}} \in \mathbb{R}^{N \times D}\) on this short sequence via self-attention.
+A lightweight Patch Detailer Head then processes each patch in parallel—taking the corresponding global feature \(s_i\) and the original noisy pixel patch \(p_i\) to reconstruct the noise component \(\epsilon_i\) for that patch.

 Key Designs¶